 Blue plaques bearing familiar and intriguing names can be found across London, celebrating an incredible range of the city’s past residents.
 Whether they be scientists, sports stars, artists, actors, inventors or politicians – this revised and updated English Heritage guide reveals, with wit and insight, the stories of London’s most extraordinary men and women and the homes in which they lived.”

 Frommer’s New York City Day by Day by Pauline (PGC Books).

-“Fully re-researched and updated post-pandemic lockdown (the guidebook) allows users to map their adventure with a variety of suggested daily itineraries, vibrant photos, and multiple maps…Packed with colourful photos, this bestselling guide offers dozens of itineraries that show you how to see New York’s top attractions in a short time.”
+“Fully re-researched and updated post-pandemic lockdown (the guidebook) allows users to map their adventure with a variety of suggested daily itineraries, vibrant photos, and multiple maps…Packed with colourful photos, this bestselling guide offers dozens of itineraries showing you how to see New York’s top attractions quickly.”

 The Greek Islands by Lawrence Durrell (PGC Books).